Slack Best Practices for Remote Teams: The Ultimate Guide for 2025

 Slack makes you "hear" every public conversation through notifications, even if the info isn't relevant or urgent.
 But endless pings can do more harm than good.
 As Deepak Shukla, CEO of Pearl Lemon puts it: “It’s easy to get sucked into a vortex of endless notifications!”

-For Sharan Phillora, Senior Content Writer at DSLXContent, the red notification count is a real pain.
+For Sharan Phillora, Senior Content Writer at dslxcontent, the red notification count is a real pain.
 “The worst part is that when I'm back from a vacation, I need to read through everything in case I've missed anything or save it for later.”
 She tells CultureBot that ‘Saving for later’ further ramps up the notification count, and makes her anxious.

 It’s Difficult to Maintain Work-life Boundaries.